Then you will need to register your exhibit for the Festival. Select “DTM Exhibition Registration Form” below for instructions and the online form.

 How to Participate

-DEADLINE for registering for DTM exhibit is December 17, 2021.
+DEADLINE for registering for DTM exhibit is December 17, 2021 – See below for when exhibit link is due.

 All work will be submitted via a link to a student-created website.
 Link to work will be due January 7, 2022.
 Exhibit registrants will be emailed instructions for providing the link.